2026 Nevada elections: United States House of Representatives

 All 4 of Nevada's seats in the United States House of Representatives are up for election in 2026.
 House members serve two year terms.

 Following the 2024 U.S. House elections, three seats are held by Democrats, and one is held by a Republican.
 Incumbents include Dina Titus (1st district), Mark Amodei (2nd district), Susie Lee (3rd district), and Steven Horsford (4th district).

 State executive

 Governor

 Incumbent Republican Governor Joe Lombardo was first elected in 2022 with 48.8% of the vote.
 He is running for re-election.

 Incumbent Attorney General Aaron Ford and Washoe County Commissioner Alexis Hill are running for the Democratic nomination.
-Former Governor Steve Sisolak, who lost re-election against Lombardo in 2022, is also considering a run for the Democratic nomination.

 Lieutenant governor

 Incumbent Republican Lieutenant Governor Stavros Anthony was first elected in 2022 with 49.4% of the vote.
 He is running for re-election.
 Assembly Majority Leader Sandra Jauregui is running in the Democratic primary.

 Attorney general

 Incumbent Democratic Attorney General Aaron Ford was re-elected in 2022 with 52.3% of the vote.
 He is term-limited and is instead running for governor.

 Senate Majority Leader Nicole Cannizzaro and Democratic State Treasurer Zach Conine are running for the Democratic nomination.
 Douglas County commissioner Danny Tarkanian is running for the Republican nomination.